Hazelfire/thesis/index.md

 making it even more difficult to understand intuitively a proof.
 The tactical problem has been resolved by only using a subset of tacticals with Matita's Tinycals [@asperti_user_2007; @zacchiroli_user_2007].
-KeYmaera X also offers tracability with automatic tactics, allowing insight to the operations they performed [@mitsch_keymaera_2017].
+KeYmaera X also offers traceability with automatic tactics, allowing insight to the operations they performed [@mitsch_keymaera_2017].

 In one of the only empirical tests of two different user interfaces, an